rasnom/humanfoodmachine/README.md

 ### Status

-Older idea, but would be pretty easy to mock up.
+Older idea, should be pretty easy to mock up.